End-essential spanning surfaces for links in thickened surfaces: Introduction

 Before presenting the proofs, we give a more precise definition of end-essentiality.
 Note that these properties all concern curves and arcs in $F$ which {\it may self-intersect}.
-There are alternative notions of incompressibility and $\partial$-incompressibility which do not allow such self-intersections; those notions are sometimes referred to as {\it geometric} (since they indicate whether or not certain types of surgery moves are possible on $F$) and these as {\it algebraic} (due to the equivalence between incompressibility and $\pi_1$-injectivity) \cite{essence}.
+There are alternative notions which do not allow such self-intersections; those notions are sometimes referred to as {\it geometric} (since they indicate whether or not certain types of surgery moves are possible on $F$) and these as {\it algebraic} (due to the equivalence between incompressibility and $\pi_1$-injectivity: see the next remark below) \cite{essence}.